hidragos/personal-website/README.md

 - ✅**Required Description**: Ensure a description is provided when adding or editing an article. (+ use it in the list)
 - **Fix Preview**: Address issues with article preview functionality.
+- **Save Drafts**: Implement a feature to save drafts of articles.
 - **Fullscreen Mode**: Implement a fullscreen mode for article editing.

 ### Article View

 - ✅ **Filter by tags**: Allow filtering articles by tags.
+- ✅ **URL Short title instead of ID**: Use a short title in the URL instead of the article ID.
 - **Link Profile (Query Parameter Filter)**: Allow linking to user profiles using query parameters for filtering.
-- ✅ **URL Short title instead of ID**: Use a short title in the URL instead of the article ID.
+- **Filters filtering**: Recalculate available filters based on the current filter selection.

 ### App